 - provision of effective support to the Family Court of Australia and the Federal Circuit Court of Australia

 - family law telephone and referral services, and

 - family law document processing.

-They are complemented by the services of the National Enquiry Centre (NEC), to which all 1300 telephone calls go automatically and all emails in the first instance, as well as follow up enquiries from clients about their Family Court or Federal Circuit Court files.
+These services are complemented by the services of the National Enquiry Centre (NEC) to which all family law 1300 telephone calls, enquiry emails and live chats are received in the first instance, as well as follow up enquiries from parties or lawyers about their Family Court or Federal Circuit Court files.

 Summary of performance

-During 2013–14, family law registries and the NEC provided a high level of service to clients and other users of the Family Law Courts and to the judiciary of both courts.
-They responded to increased demand in emails and calls relating to Commonwealth Courts Portal support.
+During 2014–15, family law registries and the NEC provided a high level of service to clients and other users of the courts and to the judiciary of both courts.
+The NEC responded to increased demand in emails and calls relating to Commonwealth Courts Portal support.

 The client services' Portfolio Budget Statement (PBS) deliverables for counter enquiries and email were met as well as the deliverable for the number of telephone calls taken.
 Three of the four key performance indicators (KPI) were also met.
 The fourth KPI, with a target of 80 per cent of telephone calls to the NEC being answered in 90 seconds, was not met.
-The NEC continued to investigate how improvements might be achieved in this area, including a greater focus on providing more comprehensive email material and the launch of Live Chat.
+The NEC continues to try to improve this area by streamlining process and introducing new initiatives.
 The KPI for complaints as a percentage of total applications was met this year.